mattdistefano/accessibility-training/readme.md

 #### Landmarks

 Use specific tags and/or the `role` attribute to identify landmarks within a document.
 For example, the main content area should be marked up with a `main` tag so that supporting AT can skip directly to it.

+### Hidden content

+Throughout the examples in this document, the `visually-hidden` class will be used.
+This does not necessarily represent a _specific_ class, but is intended to represent the general concept of a style that hides content from the visual presentation while keeping it available to AT.
+In most cases, content that is styled with `display: none` or `visibility: hidden` will not be readable by AT.
+Often, this is what we want, but sometimes we want to keep content accessible, while still hiding it on the screen.
+In these cases, a `visually-hidden` style is appropriate.

 ### Alternative content